hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk0/index.md

    * Add an AI
    * Improve the way a board is displayed
    * Modify the original Towers of Hanoi game

-The reason this is labeled as not-bonus is that at least _some_ modification is required!
-Any of the above would be sufficient, as would any other change of similar magnitude.

 [starter]: https://github.com/hmc-memsafe-2016f/wk0-starter